-Edit HTML Source allows direct access to the content's HTML in order to add, edit or remove code.
-You'll want to use this button to paste in or write any custom code, or else the editor will attempt to format it as content, and will likely break the code.
+Edit HTML Source allows direct access to the content's HTML to add, edit, or remove code.
+You'll want to use this button to paste in or write any custom code.
+If the editor is used, it will attempt to format it as content, which will likely break the code.

-Web page content is not exportable in BigCommerce, so if you plan on moving your website, it's recommended that you back up your web pages' content by downloading their HTML source code to your local computer or device.
+Web page content is not exportable in BigCommerce.
+If you plan on moving your website, back up your web pages' content by downloading their HTML source code to your local computer or device.

 Can I change the theme with WYSIWYG?